alicia1916/Application-Personal-Assistant/README.md

 – search for contacts among the phonebook contacts, edit and delete tchem from the contact book <br>
 – display a list of contacts whose birthdays are within a specified number of days from the current date <br>
 – save notes with text information, search by notes, edit and delete them. <br>
+The personal assistant saves information on the user's hard drive in the user's folder and can be restarted without data loss. <br>

 COMMANDS <br>
 Available commands: <br>